Immune-Mediated Polyarthr Inflammation in Dogs (Immune-Mediated Polyarthritis, IMPA)

 Diagnosis

-Analysis of the joint fluid can reveal elevated white blood cells and signs of inflammation, suggesting an immune-mediated cause.
+Joint fluid analysis can show elevated white blood cells and signs of inflammation, indicating an immune-mediated cause.
 Blood tests can help rule out other causes and assess the animal’s general health.

 Therapy

-Complementary therapies such as physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques., acupuncture, or the use of dietary supplements such as omega-3 fatty acids can also be helpful in supporting joint health and further alleviating symptoms.
+Complementary therapies such as physiotherapy, acupuncture, or the use of nutritional supplements like omega-3 fatty acids can also be helpful in supporting joint health and further alleviating symptoms.

 Prognosis and follow-up care

-The prognosis for dogs with IMPA varies depending on the severity of the disease, the response to treatment, and the presence of concomitant diseases.
-Many dogs respond well to treatment and can achieve a good quality of life, especially if the disease is diagnosed and treated early.
+The prognosis for dogs with IMPA varies depending on the severity of the disease, response to therapy, and the presence of comorbidities.
+Many dogs respond well to therapy and can achieve a good quality of life, especially if the disease is diagnosed and treated early.

-However, some dogs may develop chronic problems that require long-term treatment.
-In rare cases, IMPA can lead to permanent joint damage that impairs the dog’s mobility.
+However, some dogs may develop chronic problems requiring long-term therapy.
+In rare cases, IMPA can lead to permanent joint damage, affecting the dog’s mobility.

 Prevention

-Since the exact cause of IMPA is not fully understood, there are no specific measures to prevent the disease.
-Nevertheless, some general measures can help to reduce the risk.
+Since the exact cause of IMPA is not fully understood, there are no specific prevention measures for the disease.
+Nevertheless, some general measures can help reduce the risk.

-A balanced diet and a healthy lifestyle can support the dog’s general health and strengthen the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-Regular veterinary examinations can help to detect early signs of the disease and treat it in time.
+A balanced diet and a healthy lifestyle can support the dog’s general health and strengthen the immune system.
+Regular veterinary examinations can help detect early signs of the disease and treat them promptly.